How to Trade the Breakout and Retest Strategy in Forex

 After a price breakout, you could trade the breakout candle or wait for a retest of the breakout level.
 The first approach is risky.
 Therefore, in today's article, we're going to take a look at the second one as more efficient.Oreoluwa Fakolujo Forex Trader & Writer

 What the Breakout and Retest Strategy is About

-The breakout and retest strategy is one many traders adopt when trading forex breakouts from trendlines or support and resistance levels.
+The breakout and retest strategy is the one that many traders adopt when trading forex trendline breakouts or support and resistance levels.
 The strategy is designed to help forex traders do two main things.

 Unknowing traders would have traded the first breakout candle and gotten faked out on the next candle.
 But with the breakout and retest strategy, you wouldn’t even be in the trade at the breakout.